 How Do Bullets Work?

-The next one in the list of my My Top 6 real-life Gay Lussac Law examples is firing a bullet.
+The next one in the list of my My Top 6 Gay Lussac’s Law real life application is firing a bullet.
 Well, no wonder you are well aware of the fact that what is a bullet?
 On the contrary, have you ever wondered how do bullets work?
+ANY GUESS??

 Let’s Fire A Bullet